 This article is about a question I’ve been struggling with for some time.
 Although thulika.net has been created to introduce Telugu fiction to the American readers, it is also reaching out to the young Indians who have adopted English as their medium of communication.
-Thus my answer specifically oriented to what my thoughts are in that context.
+Herein, I will try to illustrate the peculiar features prominent in Telugu stories.

 Before I go into the definition of a good story, let me briefly comment on the nature of our audience.
 First, it is common knowledge that different parts of a story appeal to different readers.
-Secondly, the readers with different cultural background perceive the story from yet other perspectives.
+Secondly, the readers with different cultural background perceive the story from yet another perspective.

 Taking the earlier example, Gopalam, like all the idealists in real life, lost sight of the realities of life and failed to see the setbacks in his mode of thinking.
 Whether Gopalam’s character was depicted well or not depends on what the reader considers a good characterization.
 This is only one example of how various views could emanate from the same story.